intershop/intershop-pwa/docs/guides/multi-site-configurations.md

   features: quoting
 ```

-### Extended Example with two domains, one with basic auth (except /fr), the other without
+### Extended Example with Two Domains, One with Basic Auth (Except /fr), the Other Without

 ```yaml
 de.+\.com: